ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: ANTM

 {\definition Let $D^t$ be a set of documents in the $t$-th time frame of the document corpus $D$ and let $Y^t$ denote the set of embeddings of $D^t$.
 Partitioned Clustering $\PC: D^t \mapsto \{D_i^t\}$ clusters the documents $D^t$ by their embeddings $Y_t$ and returns a set of \textit{local} document clusters $D_i^t\subseteq D$ for $i=1$ to $k_t$ where \emph{all document embeddings in $Y_i^t$ are similar}. }

-Clustering documents by the similarity of their embeddings reveals evolution patterns and trends in the data that may not be apparent when documents are grouped based on their content alone.
-To obtain a representation of the temporal evolution of these clusters, we apply a final alignment step that generates document clusters based on their embedding similarity.
-The result is a set of \textit{evolving document clusters} that contain documents that are semantically similar to documents in the same time period, but also to other documents in previous or subsequent time periods:
+As shown in \Cref{fig:clusterD2V,fig:bertDBLP}, clustering documents by the similarity of their embeddings reveals evolution patterns and trends in the data that may not be apparent when documents are grouped based on their content alone.